Yan-QS/WordPress-Comment-Reply-Notify-Plugin/README.en_US.md

 ## Installation & Activation

+1. Download the latest release from Releases: https://github.com/YanQS-Blog/WordPress-Comment-Reply-Notify-Plugin/releases
-1. Upload the entire `wp-comment-notify` folder to the `/wp-content/plugins/` directory of your WordPress site.
+2. Upload the extracted `wp-comment-notify` folder to the `/wp-content/plugins/` directory of your WordPress site.
-2. Log in to the WordPress admin panel and go to the "Plugins" page.
+3. Log in to the WordPress admin panel and go to the "Plugins" page.
-3. Find "WP Comment Notify (Simple)" and click "Activate".
+4. Find "WP Comment & Reply Notify" and click "Activate".

 ## Configuration Guide